sergiotapia/torrentinim/README.md

 # Torrentinim

+Note: I'm going to rewrite this using the new Prologue nim web framework to get better structure here.

 Torrentinim is a self-hosted API-only, low memory footprint, torrent search engine.

 _This is a work in progress as I learn Nim, and build out more features.
 Once I complete